tentacode-classroom/postgresql_-2018-05-02-julien-thomas/README.md

 ## Create users

 To work, the project need to have 2 users (super_admin & github).
-To setup users just run `./scripts/create_users` You can change the passwords by editing the sql script `./scripts/sql/create_user_admin.sql`, `./scripts/sql/create_user_github.sql` and `./scripts/create_users`

-After that, you need to edit the `pg_hba` file to be able to connect on accounts.
+First you need to edit the `pg_hba` file to be able to connect on accounts.
 Edit `/etc/postgresql/11/main/pg_hba.conf` as `./etc/pg_hba.conf`.

+Then setup users.
+Just run `./scripts/create_users` You can change the passwords by editing the sql script `./scripts/sql/create_user_admin.sql`, `./scripts/sql/create_user_github.sql` and `./scripts/create_users`

 [Documentation](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html)